In all likelihood, you have used a Likert scale (or something you’ve called a Likert scale) in a survey before.

 What is a Likert Scale vs. a Likert Item

 A “Likert scale” is the sum of responses to several Likert items.
-These items are usually displayed with a visual aid, such as a series of radio buttons or a horizontal bar representing a simple scale.
+Visual aids like radio buttons or a horizontal bar typically display these items on a simple scale.

-Historic Trivia: The Likert scale question itself was invented by the educator and psychologist Rensis Likert in his thesis at Columbia University.
+Historic Trivia: Educator and psychologist Rensis Likert invented the Likert scale question in his thesis at Columbia University.
 You never know when this might come up in Market Research Trivia night at your local bar.

-Here’s an easy way to remember the distinction: the “scale” in “Likert scale” refers to the total sum of all Likert items in the question, not the 1-5 range you see associated with each item.
+Here’s an easy way to remember the distinction.
+The “scale” in “Likert scale” refers to the total sum of all Likert items in the question.
+It does not refer to the 1-5 range you see associated with each item.
 In our example above, the scale would be 4 to 20.

-In a “good” Likert scale, the scale is balanced on both sides of a neutral option, creating a less biased measurement.
+A “good” Likert scale balances the scale on both sides of a neutral option, creating a less biased measurement.
 The actual scale labels, as well as the numeric scale itself, may vary.

 Our example is a nearly perfect Likert scale.
 It has one potential flaw, which we’ll discuss later.